kennethvega/kennethvega/README.md

 Hey there
 I'm Kenneth a Full-stack software developer.
 I have a passion for designing, learning, and building things for the web.
 I like to solve design problems and create an interactive interface, develop web experiences & web applications.

-- 👨‍💻 I'm currently building my 4th project with MERN stack.
-- 💻 I'm currently learning about backend with node,express and mongoDB.
+- 💻 I'm currently learning Data structures and algorithms.
 - 🏆 2023 Goals: 1.
 Get a job as a front-end developer or a full stack developer.
 2. build meaningful software 3. learn more about software engineering.

 ### ✉️&nbsp;Connect with Me